The Mews Blog > Rethinking spaces with Mews: co-working, meetings and events

 “It’s much easier to manage reservations and finances when it’s all done through the same system,” said Domitille Quennec, Marketing and Sales Manager.
 “Mews has simplified our processes and made life easier for our Reservations Team.”

-On the co-working side of things, The Student Hotel are at the forefront of rethinking their space – as usual.
+On the co-working side of things, The Social Hub are at the forefront of rethinking their space – as usual.
 Their new property in Madrid will offer 350 co-working spaces, becoming a hub for students, visitors and remote workers in the city.
 They’ll also benefit from the subscription model, with a variety of different memberships on sale for flexible, long-term workspace use.

 The guide to Maximizing Your Property’s Full Potential